zeiktuvai/TFY_Arma3/Respawn Loadouts/How to implement loadouts.md

-# How to do the selectable loadouts
+# How to implement selectable loadouts on respawn

 1. Copy the loadouts folder into your mission folder.
 2. Make sure your `description.ext` contains the content from the [description.ext](/Respawn%20Loadouts/description.ext) in this folder.